|

 In those bygone days curling and golf where old allies and the Muirfield Links was also the site of the Dirleton curling pond used

-wall where a supply of water ran into a narrow drain which they used to flood when the frost came.
+where a supply of water ran into a narrow drain which they used to flood when the frost came.
 On this pond the farmers in the

 district and the members of the Honourable Company held their curling tournaments.

-hosted the Open Championship for the first time when the amateur Harold Hilton lifted the claret jug.
-The first greenkeeper at
+Open Championship for the first time when the amateur Harold Hilton lifted the claret jug.
+To attract more players the prize money

 players on the putting green.
 The seventeenth, originally a blind hole was particularly dangerous as the putting green was on a